septicalls/clox/README.md

 - [x] Made ObjString own its character array with [flexible array members](https://en.wikipedia.org/wiki/Flexible_array_member) technique.
 - [x] Made ObjString differentiate between heap owned strings and source string literals.
 - [ ] Added support for keys of primitive types: numbers, Booleans, and nil.
+- [ ] Added support for constants (variables that cannot be re-assigned).
+- [ ] Extended clox to allow more than 256 local variables to be in scope at a time.